 GALAPAGOS LAVA LIZARD

-The Galapagos Lava Lizard is the most frequently sighted reptile at the Galapagos Islands.
-They are found right across the arhcipelago and visitors rarely need to look hard to see them.
-Perhaps due to this fact, and their dimunutive size, they are an often overlooked species.
+The Galapagos Lava Lizard is the most frequently sighted reptile on the Galapagos Islands.
+They are found right across the archipelago and visitors rarely need to look very hard to spot them.
+Perhaps due to this fact and their diminutive size, they are an often Galapagos overlooked species.
 But for those who take a little time to get to know them, the Galapagos Lava Lizard can be rather fascinating.
-For starters, their bright colorings are wonderfully photogenic.
-Lava lizards are rarely shy so photographers can crouch down real close to them.
-Lava lizards also have some incredibly unique abilities and behaviors to observe, like performing push-ups and shedding their tails.
-So give these little fellas a chance, and let's get to know them.

 Read on for everything you ever wanted to know about the Galapagos Lava Lizard.
-Where and When can you see them?
-How to recognise them?
+Where and When to spot them?
+How to recognize them?
 And why on earth do lava lizards do push-ups?

 The Galapagos Lava Lizard is an: ENDEMIC SPECIES